5 Auckland Road Trips You Can’t Miss

 Take an Auckland road trip!

 Sailing, surfing and city life: that’s generally what Auckland in the North Island is known for.
 With such a stunning coastline varying so much between east and west and the region dotted with 26 regional parks, backpackers are spoiled for choice with road trip destinations.
 Better yet, we can enjoy all the locations mentioned below on a budget, as most of the fun comes with exploring the area on your own two feet or driving to natural attractions.

 Whether its wildlife you’re seeking, somewhere to surf the waves, mountains to hike, or inland forests to wander, you can find Auckland road trip suggestions for all these needs and wants listed below.

 As many backpackers base themselves in Auckland Central, we’ll start directions from there.
 However, the Auckland region is small enough to take a day to and from anywhere within the Auckland region.
 You’ll never get bored!

 - Togs!
 (Swimwear) – If you don’t find a beach, you’ll probably find a good waterfall or lake

 - Sunscreen – The New Zealand sun is brutal so lather up in SPF 30 or higher!

-- Lunch – There’s many once-in-a-lifetime picnic spots hidden around Auckland.
+- Lunch – There are many once-in-a-lifetime picnic spots hidden around Auckland

 - Camera – Obviously!